What is an Excel IF Statement?

 Suppose we wish to do a very simple test.
 We want to test if the value in cell C2 is greater than or equal to the value in cell D2.
 If the argument is true, then we want to return some text stating “Yes it is”, and if it’s not true, then we want to display “No it isn’t”.

 You can see exactly how the Excel IF statement works in the simple example below.

 Result when true:

 Suppose we wish to test a cell and ensure that an action is taken if the cell is not blank.
 We are given the data below:

 In the worksheet above, we listed AGM-related tasks in Column A. Remarks contain the date of completion.
-In Column B, we will use a formula to check if cells in Column C are empty or not.
-If a cell is blank, the formula will assign a status “open.”
-However, if a cell contains a date then the formula will assign a status as “closed.”
+In Column B, we will use a formula to check if the cells in Column C are empty or not.
+If a cell is blank, the formula will assign the status “open.”
+However, if a cell contains a date, then the formula will assign a status of “closed.”
 The formula used is: